Pauline Baynes: War work and early career

-Baynes and J. R. R. Tolkien
+Illustrating J. R. R. Tolkien

 Farmer Giles of Ham

-In 1948, after her brief interval of teaching at Beaufort, Baynes sought to develop her career by writing a book of her own – Victoria and the Golden Bird, a fantasy about a girl's magical visits to far-off countries – and by trying to secure work from a major London publisher.
-She sent George, Allen & Unwin a suite of comic reinterpretations of marginalia from the mediaeval Luttrell Psalter.
-It so happened that Professor J. R. R. Tolkien, author of Allen & Unwin's children's book The Hobbit, had recently offered the firm a mock-mediaeval comic novella called Farmer Giles of Ham.
-Allen & Unwin had commissioned illustrations for the story from Milein Cosman, but Tolkien had disliked them.
-On 5 August 1948, he complained to Ronald Eames, Allen & Unwin's art director, that they were "wholly out of keeping with the style or manner of the text".
+In 1948, after briefly teaching at Beaufort, Baynes sought to develop her career by writing a book of her own – Victoria and the Golden Bird, a fantasy about a girl's magical visits to far-off countries – and by trying to secure work from a major London publisher.
+She sent Allen & Unwin a suite of comic reinterpretations of marginalia from the mediaeval Luttrell Psalter.
+J. R. R. Tolkien, author of Allen & Unwin's children's book The Hobbit, had recently offered the firm a mock-medieval comic novella called Farmer Giles of Ham.
+They had commissioned illustrations for the story from Milein Cosman, which Tolkien had disliked.
+On 5 August 1948, he complained to Ronald Eames, the publisher's art director, that they were "wholly out of keeping with the style or manner of the text".
 Five days later, Eames wrote to Baynes requesting specimen drawings for "an adult fairy story (complete with dragon and giant!)" that would require "some historical and topographical (Oxford and Wales) realism".
-She reassured Eames that she knew Oxford from having sketched there, and knew Wales from having picked Welsh potatoes.
-Visiting Allen & Unwin's offices at around the beginning of October to see what Baynes had produced for him, Tolkien was won over to her cause when Eames showed him her portfolio of Luttrell whimsies.
-The witty jeux d'esprit that she went on to create for his story delighted him.
+Baynes reassured Eames that she knew Oxford from having sketched there, and knew Wales from having picked Welsh potatoes.
+Visiting Allen & Unwin's offices to see what Baynes had produced for him, Tolkien was won over to her cause by the images.
 "They are more than illustrations", he wrote to Allen & Unwin on 16 March 1949, "they are a collateral theme.
 I showed them to my friends whose polite comment was that they reduced my text to a commentary on the drawings."